bmlt-enabled/bread/readme.txt

 == Description ==

-"bread" is a fork of the BMLT meeting list generator
+"bread" is a fork of the BMLT meeting list generator.

 == Installation ==